Valid confidence intervals for post-model-selection predictors: Numerical study

 In this section we consider the case where $\mu =X\beta $ and $d=p<n$, i.e., the case where the given matrix $X$ has full rank less than $n$ and provides a correct linear model for the data $Y$.
 We then investigate the minimal coverage probabilities (the minimum being w.r.t. $\beta \in \mathbb{R}^{p}$ and $\sigma \in (0,\infty )$) of the intervals obtained from the constants $ K_{naive}$, $K_{1}$, $K_{3}$, and $K_{4}$ when used as confidence intervals for the target $x_{0}^{\prime }[\hat{M}]\beta _{\hat{M}}^{(n)}$ on the one hand as well as for the target $x_{0}^{\prime }[\hat{M}]\beta _{\hat{M} }^{(\star )}$ on the other hand.
 The constants $K_{1}$, $K_{3}$, and $K_{4}$ are computed based on $\mathcal{M}$ equal to the power set of $\{1,...,p\}$.
 We do not report results for confidence intervals obtained from $K_{2}$, since the computation of $K_{2}$ is too costly for the study we present below.
 The results for confidence intervals obtained from $K_{5}$ would be qualitatively similar to those for confidence intervals obtained from $K_{4}$ , so we do not report them for the sake of brevity.

 We consider minimal coverage probabilities in the setting where $\alpha =0.05 $, $p=10$, $n=20$ or $n=100$, and the variance parameter is estimated by the standard unbiased estimator using the full model, so that $r=n-p$.
 For model selection we consider AIC-, BIC-procedures, the LASSO, SCAD (\cite {fan01variable}), and MCP (\cite{zhang10nearly}).
-For these five procedures, we always protect the first explanatory variable (which corresponds to an intercept term) from selection.
-However, note that the information that the first variable is protected is \emph{not} used in computing the constants $ K_{i}$, i.e., we do not use a restricted universe of models but use $ \mathcal{M}$ equal to the power set of $\{1,...,p\}$.
-[Additional simulations with no intercept term and no protected explanatory variable lead to results very similar to the ones given in Table \ref{table:coverage} below.]
+Tuning parameters of the latter three procedures are chosen by cross-validation.
+For all five procedures we always protect the first explanatory variable (which corresponds to an intercept term) from selection.
+However, note that the information that the first variable is protected is \emph{not} used in computing the constants $K_{i}$, i.e., we do not use a restricted universe of models but use $\mathcal{M}$ equal to the power set of $\{1,...,p\}$.
+[Additional simulations with no intercept term and no protected explanatory variable lead to results very similar to the ones given in Table \ref {table:coverage} below.]
+Computational details regarding these procedures can be found in Appendix \ref{app D}.

-For the AIC- and BIC-procedures we use the \verb|step()| function in \verb|R| , with penalty parameter \verb|k| equal to $2$ for AIC and $\log (n)$ for BIC.
-The AIC and BIC objective functions are minimized through a greedy general-to-specific search over the resulting $2^{p-1}$ candidate models (recall that the intercept is protected).

-For the LASSO, the selected model corresponds to the explanatory variables for which the LASSO estimator has non-zero coefficients.
-More precisely, we use the \verb|lars| package in \verb|R| and follow suggestions outlined in \cite{efron04least}: To protect the first regressor, we first compute the residual of the orthogonal projection of $Y$ on the first regressor; write $ \tilde{Y}$ for this residual vector, and write $\tilde{X}$ for the design matrix $X$ with the first column removed.
-We then compute the LASSO-estimator for a regression of $\tilde{Y}$ on $\tilde{X}$ using the \verb|lars()| function; the LASSO-penalty is chosen by $10$-fold cross-validation using the \verb|cv.lars()| function.
-In both functions we set the \verb|intercept| parameter to \verb|FALSE|, but otherwise use the default settings.
-The selected model is comprised of those regressors in $ \tilde{X}$ for which the corresponding LASSO coefficients are non-zero, plus the first column of X.

-For SCAD and MCP, we use the \verb|ncvreg| package in \verb|R|.
-With the function \verb|cv.ncvreg()| (with parameters \verb|SCAD| or \verb|MCP|) the penalty is selected by $10$-fold cross-validation and the corresponding estimated regression coefficients are computed.
-Like for the LASSO, the function \verb|cv.ncvreg()| is applied for a regression of $\tilde{Y}$ on $ \tilde{X}$, and the selected model is comprised of those regressors in $ \tilde{X}$ for which the SCAD (or MCP) coefficients are non-zero, plus the first column of X.

 The design matrix $X$ and the vector $x_{0}$ are generated in the following manner: The $10\times 10$ matrix $\Sigma $ of (uncentered) second moments is chosen to be of the form